SteinarVrenne/school_imt3501/Task 1/source/pages/02_Introduction.rst

 organization.
 It is also important that healthcare workers are able to update information about patients effectively, so that the organization ensures preservation of integrity regarding "basic healthcare information".
 Failing to do so might cause serious trouble for patients in a medical manner.
-(Vi burde kanskje ha noe policies på dette (?))

 In order to followup discarded patients correctly, it is important to ensure system availability.
 Discarded patients should be able to reach the healthcare